The Medium Discourses

 55. “Good men, I truly knew, ‘This is suffering.’
 I truly knew, ‘This is the formation of suffering’ … ‘This is cessation of suffering’ … ‘This is the path to the cessation of suffering.’
 I truly knew, ‘These are contaminants’ … ‘This is the formation of contaminants’ … ‘This is the cessation of contaminants’ … ‘This is the path to the cessation of contaminants.’

 56. “Knowing and seeing in this way, my mind was liberated from the contaminants of desire and liberated from the contaminants of existence and ignorance.
-After I was liberated, I readily knew that I was liberated: ‘Birth has been ended, the religious practice has been established, and the task has been accomplished.
-I truly knew that I was no longer subject to existence.’
+After I was liberated, I readily knew that I was liberated.
+I truly knew: ‘Birth has been ended, the religious practice has been established, the task has been accomplished, and I will not again be subject to existence.’

 Analogy of the Stairs